apparebit/shantay/README.md

   - **visualize** generates an HTML document that visualizes summary statistics.
     `--archive` and `--extract` determine the scope of the visualization, just as for `summarize`.
 If you specify neither, Shantay visualizes the builtin copy of the summary statistics.
+In addition to generating an HTML report, Shantay also saves all charts as SVG graphics.

 Unless the `--offline` option is specified, the `distill` and `summarize` tasks download daily distributions as needed.